· NextMigrate Team

 Moving to a new country for work takes enormous courage.
 You leave behind family, community, and everything familiar in pursuit of a better life.
 That courage deserves to be met with dignity, fair pay, and safe working conditions.
 Unfortunately, millions of migrant workers around the world face exploitation, and many do not realize it is happening until the damage is deep.

 This guide exists to arm you with knowledge.
 If you understand the tactics exploiters use, the industries where abuse is most common, and the legal protections available to you, you are far harder to victimize.
-You deserve to know your rights as a migrant worker, and this article will help you claim them.
+Whether you are working in the UAE, the UK, Australia, Canada, Singapore, or anywhere else — you deserve to know your rights as a migrant worker, and this article will help you claim them.

 What Is Labor Exploitation?